100 Thousand Poets for Change: Structure

 100TPC was founded in Guerneville, California, but most organizational tasks are done by individual organizers of local events.
 Event organizers in individual cities volunteer to create an event in association with 100TPC.
 The organization's central office then publicizes the event through its web site, social media outlets, and conventional press releases.
 The relationship between most local organizers and the 100TPC headquarters remains informal, conducted primarily through e-mail.
 Organizers do not become officers or employees of 100TPC.
 Organizers can communicate with each other through the 100 TPC Organization & Communication Hub, a Facebook group available to 100TPC event organizers, where they are encouraged, but not required, to work together and to learn about each other's events to help develop event ideas.
 Local organizers, then, have full control over the style and structure of their events—their only obligation is to register their event with the main 100TPC web site.
 Some events are free; others charge an entry fee and donate proceeds to charity.

 Most 100TPC events take place in September.
 Each year, the central organizers pick a Saturday in September as "100 Thousand Poets for Change Day" and focus their publicity on that date.
 Some organizers choose to create 100TPC events at different points throughout the year.

 The concept of "Change" in the name 100 Thousand Poets for Change refers to social change, but is otherwise broadly defined and dependent on the definitions of individual organizers or poets.
 100TPC events do not necessarily share political or philosophical orientation.
-The 100TPC web site describes the "change" as having only to fall "within the guidelines of peace and sustainability."
+The 100TPC web site describes the "change" as having only to fall "within the guidelines of peace, justice and sustainability."